slie9/Time-Series-Analysis/Time Series Analysis.md

 Figure 3 ac_pac_lnweekly

 <img src = Images/ac_pac_weekly.png>
-The AC charts start high and decreases steadily.
-This suggests that in the data there is an autoregressive term.
-The PAC has quite an alternating pattern with positive and negative values that are not significant.
-It seems to have a pattern in the trends, possibly a seasonal trend.
+The autocorrelation (AC) charts exhibit a decreasing trend starting from a high value, indicating the presence of an autoregressive term in the data.
+On the other hand, the partial autocorrelation (PAC) chart displays an alternating pattern with non-significant positive and negative values.
+The pattern suggests the possibility of a seasonal trend in the data.

 ## Model estimation and selection

-To model the total private employment and weekly earnings in Orlando-Kissimmee-Sanford area, I had used vselect to generated lags 1/12 for lnTotalPriv and lnWeeklyEarn.
-Below are the reasonable set of models from vselect along with the LOOCV of each.
-The models with 2 – 6 predictors show similar performance.
-Model 2 has the best AIC at -919.9073.
-Model 1 has the best BIC at **-**908.0097.
-Model 6 has the best adjusted R-squared at .1155997.
-Model 1 has the lowest RMSE at .01289857 but models, 4 and 5 are the next lowest with .02288133 and .02285259 and include lags 1,2,12dlnTotalPriv and lags 1,2 dlnWeekly.
-Model one just has l(1,2) dlnTotalPriv.
+For modeling total private employment and weekly earnings in the Orlando-Kissimmee-Sanford area, lags 1/12 for lnTotalPriv and lnWeeklyEarn were generated using vselect.
+Several models were selected, and their LOOCV is shown below.
+Models with 2 - 6 predictors had similar performance.
+Model 2 had the best AIC at -919.9073, while model 1 had the best BIC at **-**908.0097.
+Model 6 had the best adjusted R-squared at .1155997.
+Although model 1 had the lowest RMSE at .01289857, models 4 and 5 were the next lowest with .02288133 and .02285259, respectively.
+These models included lags 1,2,12dlnTotalPriv and lags 1,2 dlnWeekly.
+Model 1 only included lags 1,2 dlnTotalPriv.

 **LOOCV of Models**